LPblM/GitHub_Lection_3/GitHub.md

 ## Changes in local file

-1st correction added into the file from local PC
+1st comment added into the file from local PC

+## Changes at GitHub

+2nd comment added into the file from GitHub remotely